Dustint24309/front-end-student-materials/06-p5js/01b-initial-setup.md

 # Initial setup

+Welcome back!
+Here's what we're working on in this lab:

+## Learning Targets and Objective
+- LT 1.1 - I can use mkdir and touch commands to create new directories and files in the terminal
+- LT 1.2 - I can use script tags to link to other JavaScript files
+- Objective: Create an index.html file and a sketch.js file and link the p5.js library so we can use it in future labs.

+## Terminology Takedown
+- **files**
+- **directories**
+- **terminal**
+- **script**

 ### Let's dive right in
 ![dive](https://s3.amazonaws.com/upperline/curriculum-assets/p5js/dive.gif)

 Create a new project in cloud9.
 In cloud 9's terminal use the `mkdir` (short for "make directory") command to create a new folder.
 Inside that folder use the `touch` command to create two new files *inside that directory*.
 One called `index.html` and another called `sketch.js`.

 ![mkdir](/resources/mkdir-touch.gif "Mkdir and touch gif")